Stobart (logistics company): History

+In May 2007 Eddie Stobart was the subject of controversy when it reportedly offered bonuses to its Carlisle-based drivers to work in Livingston in Scotland, to transport goods for Tesco who were in dispute with their distribution centre drivers and facing disruption to their supply chain.
+The Stobart drivers refused to cross the Livingston picket line.

-On 10 March 2008 the company announced the acquisition of James Irlam & Sons Ltd, one of the largest independently owned road transport logistics providers in the UK for £59.9 million.
+On 10 March 2008, James Irlam Logistics, one of the largest independently owned road transport logistics providers in the UK was purchased for £60 million.

-On 1 April 2008 the company started its first dedicated operations in Ireland, Stobart Ireland, based in Dublin, following the acquisition of TDG's Irish trailer operations.
+On 1 April 2008, the company started its first dedicated operations in Ireland, Stobart Ireland, based in Dublin, following the acquisition of TDG's Irish trailer operations.

-On 14 September 2009, MP David Taylor officially opened the firm's Nestlé distribution centre in Bardon, Coalville, Leicestershire, after a £7 million refurbishment.
+On 14 September 2009, MP David Taylor opened the firm's Nestlé distribution centre in Bardon, Leicestershire, after a £7 million refurbishment.
 The new site previously owned by Innovate Logistics.
-In July 2008 it was announced that the group had taken over the chilled and ambient goods distribution operations from the administrators of Innovate Logistics Limited, saving the jobs of around 1,300 Innovate employees.
+In July 2008 it was announced that the group had taken over the chilled and ambient goods distribution operations from the administrators of Innovate Logistics, saving the jobs of around 1,300 employees.

 The company completed the acquisition of Autologic, car-transporter firm, in August 2012.

-In March 2014 Stobart Group announced its intention to re-position itself as an support services business, with the announcement of the sale of its original transport and distribution business to Dbay Advisors Limited (formerly Douglas Bay Capital) for £280.8 million: Dbay Advisors secured an indirect 49% stake in the logistics business.
+In March 2014 Stobart Group announced its intention to re-position itself as a support services business, with the announcement of the sale of its original transport and distribution business to DBay Advisors for £281 million: Dbay Advisors secured an indirect 49% stake in the logistics business.
 However, Stobart Group retained the rights to the brand Eddie Stobart, licensing it out to Eddie Stobart Logistics.
 In December 2019, DBay Advisors increased its indirect stake to 51%.

 On 21 May 2020, the company announced that it was acquiring the intellectual property rights to the "Eddie Stobart" and "Stobart" brand names for £10 million from Stobart Group to increase its brand awareness.
 The deal also included the merchandise business and the Stobart Members Club.
 In February 2021 Eddie Stobart Logistics changed its name to Logistics Development Group.

-On 1 July 2021, Culina Group purchased 100% of the share capital of GreenWhiteStar Acquisitions Limited (the holding company of the Eddie Stobart Group) for an undisclosed amount from DBAY Advisors (51%) and Logistics Development Group (49%).
+On 1 July 2021, Culina Group purchased the business.
+In September 2021, Eddie Stobart was rebranded as Stobart.

-In September 2021 a Stobart driver in Glasgow deliberately crashed into his ex-girlfriend's house, causing damage.

 Ownership

 Between 2014 and 2021 the business was either wholly owned or partly owned by an investment entity known as Eddie Stobart Logistics: that entity changed its name to Logistics Development Group in February 2021.
-DBAY Advisors (51%) and Logistics Development Group (49%) sold their combined 100% interest in the Eddie Stobart business to Culina Group in July 2021.
+DBAY Advisors (51%) and Logistics Development Group (49%) both sold their shareholdings to Culina Group in July 2021.

 Headquarters

-The company relocated their headquarters further down the M6 motorway to the Stretton Green Distribution Park, Warrington.
+The company headquarters are located on the Stretton Green Distribution Park, Warrington.

-Current operations
+Business segments

 Eddie Stobart

-The largest part of Eddie Stobart Logistics is the original Eddie Stobart road haulage business with 2,700 vehicles.
+The largest part of the business is the original Eddie Stobart road haulage business with approximately 2,700 vehicles.